Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iK1vpA1xkMk.md

 ### Transcript

-> rifle isn't hitscan anymore uh it is it is
+> rifle isn't hitscan anymore, it is it is